-The project was conceived in 2013, three years after our first journey to Africa, the one we talk about in our book Bantustan: The Atlas of a Journey.
+The project was conceived in 2013, three years after our first journey to Africa, the one we talk about in our book Bantustan: Atlas of an African Journey.
 This time we traveled to West Africa.
 The idea came by chance: while spending hours on Google Maps, Lazar Pašćanović and me discovered the Richat Structure, a Dantesque crater deep in Sahara hinterlands, whose rims widen in regular concentric circles.
 We wondered, is it possible to reach it with a modest Balkan budget?

 A juncture between geographical study and artistic experience of the Earth – this is how the artist T. Paglen and the curator and writer N. Thompson defined experimental geography.
 This builds on the old practices of psychogeography and situationism, and to some extent on the concept of geopoetics defined by K. White.
 In the context of The Travel Club (Klub putnika), the act of traveling is an anti-tourist, creative, and subversive act – an act of exploration, solidarity, and friendship.

 The journey to the Eye of Sahara began at the Travel House in Granada, Spain, organized by The Travel Club.
 This was a year after the Travel House in Istanbul, where we organized the Blind Cartographers workshop.
 The Travel House is an open and free travel culture residency programme.